Bargain basement prices but rich in roominess

-- Most affordable car in the UK at present
+- Most affordable new car in the UK

 - Rivals are more fun to drive

-- Standard kit is not substantial on any trim
+- Standard kit is poor on base model

 - Diesel engine is noisy